gto76/python-cheatsheet/README.md

  +-- SystemExit                   # Raised by the sys.exit() function.
  +-- KeyboardInterrupt            # Raised when the user hits the interrupt key (ctrl-c).
  +-- Exception                    # User-defined exceptions should be derived from this class.
-      +-- StopIteration           # Raised by next() when run on an empty iterator.
       +-- ArithmeticError         # Base class for arithmetic errors.
       |    +-- ZeroDivisionError  # Raised when dividing by zero.
       +-- AttributeError          # Raised when an attribute is missing.